 Frequent—but not too frequent—contact

 Establishing thorough records of transactions is extremely important for your internal operation, but creating a good paper trail can also help customers remember their purchases.
 This can be as simple as e-mailing an order confirmation, a shipping notification, and a follow-up message after the customer has received the items.
 In the case of recurring bills , a regular reminder can be sent.
-It may also be appropriate to send other information at times.
+It may also be appropriate to send other information at times, especially for businesses with subscription merchant accounts.

 Use caution and restraint when doing so.
 Many businesses tend to let their enthusiasm (or inaccurate understanding of good marketing) drive them to send far too many e-mails to customers and potential customers.
 Spamming your customers is simply a good way to lose those customers.
 The balance can be difficult to achieve, but it is important.
 Ask your customers for feedback and make sure that they have easy, hassle-free control over the amount of e-mail you send them.